BronyaChiri/learning-notes-CS61A/README.md

 # learning-notes-CS61A
-A repository where I store my learning notes for CS61A.
-They are usually .py files and may contain some mistakes since I'm just a nevice.
-I will use this repository to record my growth , trail and error,and even ignorance.
+This repository contains my notes and exercises for CS61A.
+Most files are in Python (.py) and may include mistakes, since I’m still learning.
+I use this repo to document my growth — including my experiments, trial and error, and even the occasional moments of confusion.